23 January 2019

 Before consulting with your practitioner there are steps you can take to learn more about this new treatment option and share with your doctor:

 1) Do your research and take it to your next appointment

-Printing out these studies to take with you to your next appointment means you can discuss the clinical evidence with your medical practitioner.
+There are clinical studies available online that patients are able to print and share with their medical practitioner.
 Peer-reviewed studies can help a practitioner understand more about medical cannabis as a treatment option for your condition and help support your doctor’s understanding of your decision for wanting to consider medical cannabis.

 You can find research relating to various conditions by visiting GreenChoices.